-Support EPPC through an online donation using one of the two services below.
+Support EPPC through an online donation using the form below.

 Or, you can use your credit card over the phone by calling our offices at (202) 715-3490 and asking for Sylvia Travaglione, or by emailing firstname.lastname@example.org.

 Checks should be made payable to the Ethics and Public Policy Center.
 Please note in the memo portion of the check the purpose for which the funds are being given.